Polytropic equation of state and primordial quantum fluctuations: Equation of state and cosmic dynamics

 where $H\approx\sqrt{\frac{8\pi G}{3}\rho_{*}}$.

-After the inflationary stage, for $a>>a_{*}$, the linear term of the EoS (\ref{eq:EoS}) dominates.
+After the inflationary stage, for $a \gg a_0$, the linear term of the EoS (\ref{eq:EoS}) dominates, which means that at some point the inflationary stage will come to an end, and the density will behave as stiff matter, radiation or dust, depending on the value of $\alpha$.
 If $\alpha=1/3$, for example, the Universe undergoes a radiation era, which would correspond to the standard Universe model.
 Here we are interested only in the inflationary phase, so we will deal only with solution (\ref{eq:escalainflacao}), which is valid for any $\alpha$ and $n$, since condition ($\ref{eq:cond}$) is true and $k<0$, $\alpha\neq-1$ and $n>0$.